Polaroid Transfers (one-day immersive workshop)

 How to transfer integral film emulsion onto fine art paper and other surfaces

 Inspiration for future creative exploration using Polaroid cameras and film

 Several small sheets of smooth surfaced (hot press) watercolor or printmaking paper

 A few clean sable paintbrushes if you have them (think smaller sizes and detail brushes)

-A working Polaroid i-type, SX-70, 600, or Spectra camera (OPTIONAL: we will be providing cameras for the group to share, but you are welcome to bring your own if you have one.)
+OPTIONAL: A working Polaroid i-type, SX-70, 600, or Spectra camera.
+We will be providing cameras for the group to share, but you are welcome to bring your own if you have one.

 Color or black-and-white Polaroid Originals film for your camera, if you are bringing your own